 The Rest of Reykjavik, Art Museum, Photography Museum and Harpa

-We absolutely loved Iceland.
-What a very cool country!!
+We absolutely loved Iceland, what a very cool country!!
 It was not only creative with it’s art scene, it was vegan friendly, and the landscapes were out of this world.
 I’d love to go back and spend more time travelling around the country and visiting the not so touristy sites next time.
 It’s a proper gem!!
+So we hope we’ve helped you with planning your itinerary in our top things to do in Iceland blog!

 Have you been to Iceland?
 If so, what was your favourite part?